-Washington University in St. Louis announces the twentieth year of Modeling Interdisciplinary Inquiry, a postdoctoral fellowship program endowed by the Andrew W. Mellon Foundation, designed to encourage interdisciplinary scholarship and teaching across the humanities and interpretive social sciences.
-We invite applications from recent PhDs, DPhils, or D.F.A.s (in hand by June 30, 2021, and no earlier than June 30, 2018) who have not previously held a research-oriented postdoctoral fellowship for a position as Fellow.
-In September 2021, the newly selected Fellow will join the University’s ongoing interdisciplinary programs and seminars.
+Washington University in St. Louis announces the twenty-first year of Modeling Interdisciplinary Inquiry, a postdoctoral fellowship program endowed by the Andrew W. Mellon Foundation, designed to encourage interdisciplinary scholarship and teaching across the humanities and interpretive social sciences.
+We invite applications from recent PhDs, DPhils, or D.F.A.s (in hand by June 30, 2022, and no earlier than June 30, 2018) who have not previously held a research-oriented postdoctoral fellowship for a position as Fellow.
+In September 2022, the newly selected Fellow will join the University’s ongoing interdisciplinary programs and seminars.
 The Fellow will receive a two-year appointment with a nine-month academic year salary.
-The Fellowship salary is not yet finalized, but will be not less than $55,000 per year.
+The Fellowship salary for 2021-2022 is $57,750; the salary for 2022-2023 will be set in early 2022.
 Postdoctoral Fellows pursue their own continuing research in association with a senior faculty mentor at WU.
-During the two years of their tenure, they will teach three undergraduate courses and collaborate in leading an interdisciplinary seminar on theory and methods for advanced undergraduates and beginning graduate students in the humanities and social sciences.
+During the two years of their fellowship, they will teach three undergraduate courses and collaborate in leading an interdisciplinary seminar on theory and methods for advanced undergraduates and beginning graduate students in the humanities and social sciences.

 Washington University in St. Louis is committed to the principles and practices of equal employment opportunity and affirmative action.
 It is the University’s policy to recruit, hire, train, and promote persons in all job titles without regard to race, color, age, religion, gender, sexual orientation, gender identity or expression, national origin, veteran status, disability, or genetic information.